Well, we've been watching, we've been witnessing in shock, frankly, in horror.

 I think you have a moral obligation as a nation to defend your people, especially when you're under existential threat.

-And that is something that has become very apparent since October 7th, and Israel has rightly said that it's defending its people against the threat of Hamas, Hezbollah, and most recently directly the Islamic Republic of Iran.
+And Israel has rightly said that it's defending its people against the threat of Hamas, Hezbollah, and most recently, directly, the Islamic Republic of Iran.

-Do you believe Danielo this will impact the Jewish American vote come November 5th?
+Do you believe, Danielo, this will impact the Jewish-American vote come November 5th?

 I do.

-I mean, historically, American Jews are overwhelmingly democratic, and I think that trend will largely continue, but you know, just anecdotally, I can tell you some of the most liberal Jews that I know are feeling detached from the Democratic Party.
+But, you know, just anecdotally, I can tell you some of the most liberal Jews that I know are feeling detached from the Democratic Party.

-And every Israeli I speak to, including the most right-wing Israeli uh Israelis I speak to only have overwhelming gratitude for the Biden administration.
+I can tell you I've been to Israel five times since October 7th, and every Israeli I speak to, including the most right-wing Israelis I speak to, only have overwhelming gratitude for the Biden administration.

-Now they don't love everything he says, and some of the things let me tell you something.
+Now, they don't love everything he says, and some of the things.

-Uh that is the exact opposite of what I'm hearing from my friends in Israel.
+That is the exact opposite of what I'm hearing from my friends in Israel.

 I can only speak to my own experience, Sean.